vincentarelbundock/lockbox/README.md

 `lockbox` uses for two main purposes:

 1. Organize secrets in an encrypted “lockbox” file in YAML format.
-2. Export secrets as environment variables to other R processes access to API keys, security tokens, etc.
+2. Export the secrets held in a lockbox as environment variables, so that other R processes and functions can access API keys, security tokens, etc.

 > [!WARNING]
 >